 For example, nausea, dizziness or vertigo, confusion, and visual changes may also be indicators.
 Sometimes, if the TIA affects the frontal-temporal lobe, a person might have a sudden personality change.

 Ultimately, any sudden change should be considered a stroke possibility.
-Again, the highest risk factor for stroke is a previous one—so the older a person gets, the more likely they are to develop a stroke.
+Again, the highest risk factor for stroke is a previous one, so the older a person gets, the more likely they are to develop a stroke.

 However, children, teenagers, and young adults are not immune.
 There may have been anatomical factors while in the womb, heart arrhythmias, or external exposures such as drugs and alcohol.
 In some scenarios, extreme stress can bring on a stroke.

-If treatment takes place within three hours of symptom onset, there is a much greater chance an individual will recover with little or no disability.
+If treatment takes place within three hours of symptom onset, there is a much greater chance that an individual will recover with little or no disability.
 If intervention is delayed, there are still some options available:

 • Thrombolysis: Advancements in ischemic stroke treatment include a method called intravenous thrombolysis (IVT), which involves medicine that works as a clot-buster to restore blood flow to the brain.
 It is administered via an IV, so no surgical intervention is required.